prashanth-up/PyScripts/README.md

 # 4. Keylogger
 A script to log the keystrokes from the user.
 Can be exited using the delete key.
 The keystrokes are saved in a log.txt file.

+# 5. n_queen_problem
+A script to emulate and solve the FAMOUS n_queen Problem in backtracking set of algorithms